 Hold On!
 I hear you say.
 What about the password?
 Can't be having scripts running in the background asking for passwords!

 The answer, of course, is keys*.
-Login as root to your VPS box, make a key..
+Login to your VPS box as whichever user you want doing the backups, make a key..

 ssh-keygen-t rsa -C "USER"